Murder a la Mod: Reception

 Vincent Canby of the New York Times said the film "has a mind and reality of its own.
 It's completely logical in its use of cinematic tricks — speeded-up action and slow motion, and slapstick humor that is not funny, juxtaposed with mayhem that is.
 There is a limit as to just how far this sort of playfulness can be carried."

+Variety pronounced the film "technically proficient" and predicted that "its director could have an industry future", but found that "Murder a la Mod ... ends up being unsatisfying".

 David Nusair of Reel Film Reviews called it "De Palma's first (and worst) feature-length endeavor".

 DVD/Blu-ray reissues

 Murder a la Mod was reissued on DVD by Something Weird Video in 2006.
 It was subsequently included as a bonus feature on Criterion's Blu-ray edition of De Palma's Blow Out in April 2011.